Tuition Chargeback Information

 I. MIDDLESEX COUNTY RESIDENTS

 Tuition Chargeback is a program by which a resident of Middlesex County seeking a program or course not offered as part of the Middlesex County College curricula, may enroll at another New Jersey county college and pay the lower tuition rate.
-The program or course submitted for Chargeback approval must be substantially different in both content and purpose from the course(s) or program offered at Middlesex County College.
+The academic program or course submitted for Chargeback approval must be substantially different in both content and purpose from the course(s) or program offered at Middlesex County College.
 Minor variations in content and purpose, or minor differences in course or program titles are not grounds for Chargeback.
 Chargeback Applications must be filed each semester.
-Applicants must meet Middlesex County residency requirements (have been domiciled in New Jersey for at least one year and in Middlesex County for at least 30 days prior to the first day of classes).
+Applicants must meet Middlesex County residency requirements (have been domiciled in NJ for at least one year and in Middlesex County for at least 30 days prior to the first day of classes).
 For more information, see the following:

 II.
 NON-MIDDLESEX COUNTY RESIDENTS